Q: How much will the parts cost to build it?

 Q: What are the benefits of building a sink?

 A: Big savings on labor and shipping costs.
-Plus, you’ll know how it works and how to fix it.
+Plus, you’ll know how it works and how to fix it if problems arise.

 Q: Why is there an open design of the cabinet?